 Students undertaking the internship stream are required to complete 120 hours of WIL.

 - submit all hurdle items by the due date;

 - return equipment to the host organisation (if borrowed); and

 - attain at least 50% overall.

 Required IT skills

-You may be required to use IT that is new to you when on your internship or conducting the industry-based project.
+You may be required to use IT that is new to you when on your internship.
 You will be shown how to use these IT programs by your supervisor.